ronsperber/PINN/README.md

-This repository contains a module that is intended for using a physics informed neural network (or PINN) to solve ordinary differential equations and systems of ordinary differential equations.
-It also contains a streamlit app with some choices for the user to select a differential equation and initial condition(s), along with in some cases parameters for the equation.
-The app will then generate the solution the equation and produce plotly graph that includes some intermediate solutions along with the final solution to the equation.
-The ones on the app all have analytic solutions which can be seen along with what the neural network generated.
+# Physics-Informed Neural Networks for ODEs and Systems

+This repository contains a module for using a physics-informed neural network (PINN) to solve ordinary differential equations (ODEs) and systems of ODEs.
+It also contains a Streamlit app that allows the user to select a differential equation, initial condition(s), and, in some cases, parameters.
+The app then generates the solution using a neural network and displays a Plotly graph showing intermediate and final solutions.
+Analytic solutions (where available) are shown for comparison.

 ### Approach